 There are two less popular options instead of converting your RRSP into an RRIF:

-As mentioned previously, not only does withdrawing early from your RRSP result in income tax, you must also pay withholding tax.
+As mentioned previously, withdrawing from your RRSP result in income tax, your financial institution must withhold part of the money you are withdrawing and contribute it toward your income taxes.
 Your bank is required to withhold this money from you and immediately pay it to the CRA.
 The withholding amount doesn’t use a bracket system.
 This means you will pay the specified tax rate on your whole withdrawal.
 For example, if you withdraw $10,000 in Ontario, you’ll need to pay 20% on the total amount and 10% on the first $5,000.
 If your bank catches you making multiple smaller withdrawals to avoid a higher tax rate, they may calculate your smaller withdrawals as one large one.

-The withholding tax varies depending on how much you withdraw.
-For most of Canada, the tax is:
+The withholding amount varies depending on how much you withdraw.
+For most of Canada, the withholding rate is:

 |$0 to $5,000||10%|